Register your office to receive a $50 credit towards your first case.

 Clear communication is everything, especially with aesthetics.
 To avoid delays, double-check that your digital prescription is completely filled out.
 Missing shade details or unclear instructions are common culprits that can hold up a case.
 For Emax crowns, where the final look is paramount, providing detailed shade information is critical.
 Include stump shades and high-quality patient photos whenever possible.
 This gives our technicians the visual information they need to create a truly lifelike restoration.
 A few extra moments providing comprehensive details for your crown and bridge cases ensures we can match your vision perfectly.

-Understanding Timelines and Delivery
+Step 3: Review Timelines and Await Delivery

 Knowing what to expect for turnaround times helps you manage your patient’s schedule and expectations.
 Every lab has its own production schedule, so it’s important to confirm the in-lab working days for an Emax crown when you submit your case.
 At Next Dental Lab, we focus on providing consistent and reliable service.
 Once your case is shipped, you will receive tracking information to monitor its progress.
 Planning ahead and understanding the full timeline, from submission to delivery, ensures a seamless experience.
 This predictability is a core part of a strong lab partnership, allowing you to book follow-up appointments with confidence.